United Counties League

 Clubs in the Premier Divisions are eligible to enter the FA Cup in the preliminary round stages.
-Those clubs in the league with floodlights are eligible for the FA Vase, and there are knockout cups for the Premier/Division One clubs and for the Reserve Divisions clubs.
+The clubs in the league are eligible for the FA Vase, and there are knockout cups for the Premier/Division One clubs and for the Reserve Divisions clubs.

 History

 The United Counties League was formed in 1895 as the Northamptonshire Junior League, dropping the 'Junior' one year later.
 It took its current name in 1934 as teams from other counties had long since been a part of the league.
 Over the years the UCL has 'united' teams from Northamptonshire, Rutland and Bedfordshire with those from parts of Buckinghamshire, Cambridgeshire, Huntingdonshire, Leicestershire, Lincolnshire and even Norfolk.
 Northampton Town joined the league in 1897 and became champions in their second season before moving up to the Southern League.
 They would become the league's first former member to reach the Football League in 1920.
 In 1900 Bedford Queens became the first club from outside the county to join the league.

 The Football Association announced on 12 April 2021 that United Counties League would administer a new Step 5 division since the 2021–22 season after the scheduled National League System restructure had a one-season postponement due to the COVID-19 pandemic in England.